argoproj/argo-events/docs/eventsources/setup/bitbucket.md

    You will need to create an Ingress or Openshift Route for the event-source service so that it can be reached from Bitbucket.
    You can find more information on Ingress or Route online.

 1. Create the event source by running the following command.
-You can use the example event-source yaml file from [here](https://github.com/argoproj/argo-events/blob/master/examples/event-sources/bitbucket.yaml) but make sure to replace the `url` field and to modify the `owner`, `repositorySlug` and `projectKey` with your own repo.
+You can use the [example event-source yaml file](https://github.com/argoproj/argo-events/blob/master/examples/event-sources/bitbucket.yaml) but make sure to replace the `url` field and to modify `owner`, `repositorySlug` and `projectKey` fields with your own repo.

         kubectl apply -n argo-events -f <event-source-file>